alembic/alembic/doc/source/examples.rst

 data.

 Our sample output Archive will contain a single animated Transform with a single static PolyMesh as its child.
-Because we're creating an :py:class:`.OArchive`, this is creating (or clobbering) the archive file with this filename: ::
+Because we're creating an :py:class:`.OArchive`, this will create (or clobber) the archive file with this filename: ::

     >>> oarch = OArchive('polyMesh1.abc')